MasterPhooey/PhooeyFoil/README.md

 ## Webhook Integration with **[NsxLibraryManager](https://github.com/ivaano/NsxLibraryManager)**

- Refresh PhooeyFoils index with **[NsxLibraryManager](https://github.com/ivaano/NsxLibraryManager)**
+ Refresh PhooeyFoils catalog file with **[NsxLibraryManager](https://github.com/ivaano/NsxLibraryManager)**

 **[NsxLibraryManager](https://github.com/ivaano/NsxLibraryManager)** can be used to trigger Phooey Foil to update directly using a webhook.
 Simply add the webhook URL in the settings panel as shown below:

 ![NsxLibraryManager Settings](https://raw.githubusercontent.com/MasterPhooey/PhooeyFoil/refs/heads/main/images/NLM.png)

-Once configured, every time you refresh your library in NsxLibraryManager, Phooey Foil will automatically regenerate the index.
+Once configured, every time you refresh your library in NsxLibraryManager, Phooey Foil will automatically regenerate the catalog file.

 ---

-## 🔄 Manual Refresh
+## Manual Refresh

 You can manually trigger a library refresh and regenerate `sh.json` and `sh.tfl` via restarting the docker or a simple GET or POST request (protected by Basic Auth):